 Companies now know that office design impacts employee productivity, physical and mental well-being, and employee retention.
-But how many companies consider the impact of their office design on the planet?
+But how many companies consider the impact of their office design on a sustainable planet?
 LEED building standards have been around since the early 90s, and in their more than 20 years of growth and recognition, they’ve expanded from a standard of new construction to a comprehensive set of interlocking recommendations that cover design, construction, maintenance, and operation of a building.
 Notice what’s missing?
-What good is a eco-friendly workplace if there’s nowhere to sit and do your job?
+What good is an eco-friendly workplace if there’s nowhere to sit and do your job?

 According to the EPA, 8.5 million tons of office furniture finds its way into landfills every year.

 That’s a staggering amount, but what makes it catastrophic is the idea that those items will be replaced by something that also will be thoughtlessly discarded in a few years.
 Design trends change, and the office that goes out of fashion has a harder time keeping talented employees on the payroll.
 Commercial furniture is a $10 billion a year industry.
 It’s easy to see the landslide these numbers are capable of contributing to, isn’t it?